kraj011/DiscordAuthBotV2/README.md

 - Make sure you have npm installed (https://www.npmjs.com/get-npm)
 - Make sure you have yarn installed (https://yarnpkg.com/en/)
-- Make sure you have gatsby installed (type "npm install -g gatsby-cli" in your preffered terminal once you have npm installed)
 - Make sure ports 8000 and 8001 are available

 ## Installation